HALFpipe/ImputationProtocol/README.md

 <li>
 <p>
 Next, go to <code>/data/mds</code>, and run <code>enigma-mds</code> for your <code>.bed</code>
 file set.
-The script should now have created the files <code>mdsplot.pdf</code> and
+The script should now have created the files <code>mdsplot.pdf</code>
-<code>HM3_b37mds2R.mds.csv</code>, which are summary statistics that you will need to
-share with your working group.
+and  <code>HM3_b37mds2R.mds.csv</code>, which are summary statistics that you will need to share with your working group.
 </p>
 <p>
-If you have multiple <code>.bed</code> file sets, you should run the script in a separate folder for each of them.
+If you have multiple <code>.bed</code> file sets, you should run the script in a separate folder for each one.
 </p>

 ```bash